mikeyfreake/piratefl/README.md

 ### Database

 Using Postgres in production.
-To reset the database use the following command: `heroku pg:reset DATABASE_URL`
+To reset the database use the following command:

+    heroku pg:reset DATABASE_URL

 ### Building

 To optimize the piratesfl client for production, run:

-    ./mvnw -Pprod clean package
+    mvn -Pprod clean package

 This will concatenate and minify CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.